appliedrelevance/epibus/README.md

     - **Modbus Address**: The MODBUS address of the I/O pin on the PLC.
 (See information below)
     - **Location Type**: The type of I/O pin on the PLC.
 (See information below)
 6. Click the **Save** button again.

-## Using Workflow Documents with Modbus Actions in EPIBUS

-The EPIBUS application integrates Frappe Framework, ERPNext, Epinomy, and Modbus devices to automate various actions.
-One of the powerful features of EPIBUS is the ability to trigger Modbus Actions based on Workflow state changes in the Frappe system.
-This section outlines how to utilize Workflow documents to trigger Modbus Actions seamlessly.

-## Prerequisites

-1. **Modbus Action Document**: Make sure you have a `Modbus Action` document configured.
-This document should be associated with a `Modbus Connection` that specifies the IP address and protocol that pymodbus uses to connect to the PLC.

-2. **Workflow Document**: Ensure that a Workflow is set up on the doctype you wish to interact with (e.g., `Stock Entry`).

-3. **ModbusAction Class**: Ensure that the `trigger_action` method of your `ModbusAction` class is updated to accept `source_doc` as an optional parameter.

-## Setting Up Workflow Document

-Here's how to set up the Workflow document for controlling Modbus Actions:

-1. **States**: Define various workflow states like `Ready to Pick`, `On Conveyor`, and `Out of Stock`.
-   - **Doc Status**: Defines the document's status (`0` for Draft, `1` for Submitted, `2` for Cancelled).
-   - **Update Field**: Usually set to `workflow_state`.
-   - **Update Value**: The value the `workflow_state` will be updated to.
-   - **Only Allow Edit For**: Roles that are allowed to edit the document in the current state.

-   **Note**: If you leave the `Update Field` and `Update Value` blank, the workflow will not automatically update any fields on the document when it transitions to this state.

-2. **Transition Rules**: Define the rules for transitioning from one state to another.
-   - **Allowed Transitions**: Specify from which `Source State` to which `Target State` the transition is allowed.
-   - **Condition**: Optional.
-You can set a condition that must be fulfilled to make the transition.

 ## Input, Output, and Memory Addressing